 - a.
-Himax has adopted and communicated to affected suppliers and the public a company policy that is consistent with that of OECD and Electronic Industry Citizenship Coalition (EICC) Guidance, for the supply chain of conflict minerals originating from conflict-affected and high-risk areas in the Covered Countries.
+Himax has adopted and communicated to affected suppliers and the public a company policy that is consistent with that of OECD framework (OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas: Third Edition) and Responsible Business Alliance (RBA, formerly EICC) guidance., for the supply chain of conflict minerals originating from conflict-affected and high-risk areas in the Covered Countries.
 In addition, Himax has designed and implemented Conflict Minerals Control Procedures which serve as the basis for our internal management system and define the roles and responsibilities of our conflict mineral team. - b.
 Himax maintained a cross-functional internal conflict mineral team under the direction of Himax's President and Chief Executive Officer, also the approver of finalized conflict minerals related materials such as SEC filing and public disclosure.
 Such team comprises of Corporate Quality Department (CQ), Supplier Management Department, Procurement Department, Finance & Accounting Division, and Legal Division.
 The Corporate Quality Department (CQ) is dedicated to lead, coordinate, and implement Conflict Minerals control system including due diligence related efforts, while the other departments provide supplier communication, SEC filing, legal, and other supports.
 Himax's Board of Directors reviewed and approved the Conflict Minerals Report prior to the annual filing. - c.
 Himax has implemented a conflict mineral control system to aim for transparency of its conflict minerals supply chain.
-We used CMRT to standardize collection of due diligence information in the supply chain.
+We used CMRT developed by Responsible Minerals Initiative (RMI) in RBA to standardize collection of due diligence information in the supply chain.
 The information submitted by suppliers includes information gathered by those suppliers about the smelters identified in their own supply chains.
 The information was used by Himax to assess due diligence efforts implemented by suppliers, and to identify smelters.
-We required the CMRT survey results to be retained in the computerized database for 5 years, in accord with the OECD guidance. - d.
-Himax has strengthened its engagement with affected suppliers.-Himax has maintained its CM Supplier Communication Kit which including Himax's CM Supplier Cover Letter and CM Certification Letter and has sent to affected suppliers as the primary communications to notify them of Himax's policy, expectations, EICC's Conflict Minerals guidance and the SEC rules.
-To further strengthen suppliers' engagement, Himax embedded its Conflict Minerals Management requirements in the Management Rules of Environmental Restricted Substances that is updated and distributed to its suppliers at least once a year.
+We required the CMRT survey results to be retained in the computerized database for 5 years, in accord with the OECD guidance.

-e.
+- d.
+Himax has strengthened its engagement with affected suppliers.-Himax has maintained its CM Supplier Communication Kit which including Himax's CM Supplier Cover Letter and CM Certification Letter and has sent to affected suppliers as the primary communications to notify them of Himax's policy, expectations, RBA's instruction, and the SEC rules.
+To further strengthen suppliers' engagement, Himax embedded its Conflict Minerals Management requirements in the Management Rules of Environmental Restricted Substances that is updated and distributed to its suppliers at least once a year. - e.
 Himax has multiple longstanding mechanisms whereby employees and affected suppliers can report violations of its policies.
 Also on Himax's CM Supplier Cover Letter listed the Conflict Mineral Reporting Hotline, and conflict mineral team has been assigned to handle reporting issues.
 Himax has also provided training to relevant employees on its conflict minerals policies both through internal communications and company website.